dlt-hub/dlt/docs/website/blog/2023-11-27-dlt-data-lineage.md

 Any changes in the underlying data are captured by the dlt load_info.
 To showcase this we will filter the data to remove the **Branch** and **Tags** columns from Store and Shopify data respectively and run the pipeline.
 Later, we will add back the columns and rerun the pipeline.
 These new columns added will be recorded in the load_info packages.

-We add the load_info back to BigQuery to use in our Dashboard.
-The Dashboard will provide an overview of the schema changes each time the pipeline is executed and also track the row level lineage for any new table that we create.
+We will add the load_info back to BigQuery to use in our Dashboard.
+The Dashboard will provide an overview data lineage for our ingested data.

 ```python
 if __name__ == "__main__":